cloudberrydb/bootcamp/101-cbdb-tutorials/101-0-introduction-to-database-and-cloudberrydb-architecture.md

 ## Introduction to the Cloudberry Database Architecture

-Cloudberry Database is a massively parallel processing (MPP) database server with an architecture specially designed to manage large-scale analytic data warehouses and business intelligence workloads.
+Cloudberry Database (or CloudberryDB) is a massively parallel processing (MPP) database server with an architecture specially designed to manage large-scale analytic data warehouses and business intelligence workloads.

-MPP (also known as a shared nothing architecture) refers to systems with two or more processors that cooperate to carry out an operation, each processor with its own memory, operating system and disks.
-Cloudberry uses this high-performance system architecture to distribute the load of multi-terabyte data warehouses and all of a system's resources in parallel to process a query.
+MPP (also known as a shared-nothing architecture) refers to systems with two or more processors that cooperate to carry out an operation, each processor with its own memory, operating system, and disks.
+Cloudberry Database uses this high-performance system architecture to distribute the load of multi-terabyte data warehouses and all of a system's resources in parallel to process a query.

-Cloudberry Database is based on open-source PostgreSQL open-source.
+Cloudberry Database is based on the open-source PostgreSQL.
 It is essentially several PostgreSQL database instances working together as one cohesive database management system (DBMS).
 It is based on PostgreSQL 14.4 kernel and in most cases it is very similar to PostgreSQL.
 Database users interact with Cloudberry Database as a regular PostgreSQL DBMS.

 In CloudberryDB, internals of PostgreSQL have been modified and optimized to support parallel structure of Cloudberry Database.
 For instance, system catalog, optimizer, query executor and transaction manager components have been modified and enhanced to be able to execute queries simultaneously across the parallel PostgreSQL database instances.
 CloudberryDB interconnect (the networking layer) enables communication between distinct PostgreSQL instances and allows the system to behave as one logical database.